trifoil/HowtoCPP/README.md

 #include <nameofyourpackage>
 ```

-the others functions are placed before the main function or after (in which case you will have to forward the declaration by typing the function name before the main, but with a semicolon instead of curly braces).
+The others functions are placed before the main function or after (in which case you will have to forward the declaration by typing the function name before the main, but with a semicolon instead of curly braces).

 ```
 int functionplacedbefore();